French Verb Conjugation

 It’s not the reality of French today – both the French language today and my company!!

-Let’s take a look at the pronunciation of parler in the present indicative negative, with a modern spoken French pronunciation.
+Let’s take a look at the pronunciation of parler in the present indicative negative.
+Listen to the audio to hear the pronunciation:

 Quite different isn’t it?

 The free French conjugation lessons you will find in this blog

 So these are the kind of tips I will share in my French conjugation lessons.
 I won’t go over all the French irregular verb conjugations.
 They are all over the web now!

 But I will:

 - explain in-depth the French tenses – like the two French future tenses,

 - find the right words and examples to help you understand difficult conjugation concepts – such as when to use passé-composé versus imparfait, or French moods like the French subjunctive,